josuneha/SoftEng/README.md

 ![List of products of a category](https://josuneha.github.io/SoftEng/CategoryProductList.jpg)

 # Category edition

-You should develop the servlets to edit an existing category.
+You should develop the servlet to edit an existing category (**CategoryEdit**).
 To do so, add a new column in the table when you list the categories to be able to edit an existing category.

 ![List of categories](https://josuneha.github.io/SoftEng/CategoryList2.png)